ahmadaldali/FilesHelper/README.md

 Files Helper is a package that allow you to deal with files easiler.
 It will contains some methods like:
 - Upload a new file (image, video, txt, pdf, etc ..) / completed.
-- Upload a new file (image, video, txt, pdf, etc ..) with determine the driver storage
+- Upload a new file (image, video, txt, pdf, etc ..) with determine the driver storage.
-- Remove a file
+- Remove a file.

 _Any Suggestion_

 ## Installation